-In week 7 you will have the chance to present (ungraded) and get feedback from your instructor and peers on your thesis outline.
-The draft thesis outline should be submitted no later than October 9, 2020.
+Step 1 - In week 7 you will have the chance to present (in 10 minutes) and get feedback from your instructor and peers on your thesis outline.
+Using the submitted ungraded assignments and following course lessons and discussions, you should be able to hand in a 7-10 pages outline of your thesis project design.
+A draft thesis outline should be uploaded on the Class Drive Folder no later than October 9, 2020.
 Specific criteria assessing your presentation will be provided a week in advance.

-After Week 7 (peer-feedback workshop), you will be expected to offer 700 words written feedback to the draft thesis outline submitted by one of your peers.
-The feedback should provide a critical reading and suggestions on how to improve the proposed research topic, question, literature review and research design.
+Step 2 - Every student is expected to offer aprox.
+700 words written feedback to the s draft thesis outline submitted and presented by one of your peers.
+The feedback should provide a critical reading of the outline and suggestions on how to improve the proposed research question, literature review and research design but also presentation delivery.
 The feedback should reflect on the quality of the research question (is it relevant; is it well formulated and a 'real' problem - does the author convince you that he/she has identified something worth pursuing; is it clear and answerable; does the proposed way of answering fit the question; does it sound feasible), and be written in a constructive manner.
 Deadline: October 23, 2020.